Son Ye-jin: Philanthropy

 On February 27, 2020, Son donated million to Community Chest of Korea in Daegu to help fight the spread of COVID-19.
 Daegu is Son's hometown.
 On March 8, 2022, Son and Hyun Bin donated million to the Hope Bridge Disaster Relief Association to help those affected by the massive wildfire of Uljin forest fire 2022, which devastated the area and then spread to Samcheok, Gangwon Province, South Korea.
+At end of 2025, Son and Hyun Bin also donated million to Samsung Medical Center.

 Personal life

 Son is a Roman Catholic and her baptismal name is Dominica.